 Flexible Travel Rewards Cards

-If you prefer a card that lets you earn rewards that can be redeemed towards the cost of travel purchases without a 1:1 conversion rate for frequent flyer miles, Capital One® Venture® Rewards Credit Card, and BankAmericard Travel Rewards® credit card are all solid options.
+If you prefer a card that lets you earn rewards that can be redeemed towards the cost of travel purchases without a 1:1 conversion rate for frequent flyer miles, Capital One® Venture® Rewards Credit Card, and BankAmericard Travel Rewards® credit card is a solid option.

 But it may help if you look at the rewards you earn from these cards more as cash back that you can apply towards travel purchases, rather than looking at them as airline miles.